thestatsguy/thestatsguy/content/about.md

 date: ""
 ---

+## The stats guy's blogroll

+Some of the blogs that I frequent:

+* [R-bloggers](https://www.r-bloggers.com/): been reading this for years now and content is still as good if not better.
+R news, tutorials, statistics, and more.
+* [Musings on Markets](http://aswathdamodaran.blogspot.com/): blog by Prof Aswath Damodaran, Professor of Finance at NYU.
+Deep and insightful writing about finance and financial markets.
+* [Gwern.net](https://www.gwern.net/index): Gwern Branwen's website.
+In-depth essays on psychology, statistics, and technology.

 ## About this blog

 This blog is simply an outlet for me to write, and in the process, reflect and analyse, about things in life that I naturally leaned towards – R, statistics, machine learning, investing, personal finance, analyzing financial data, and stoicism, while writing behind a pseudonym.